Abbas stakes Palestinian claim to state at U.N.

 The United Nations partitioned Palestine in 1947, but Arab states rejected that and declared war on the new state of Israel, which then captured more territory than it had been allotted under the U.N. plan and dispossessed hundreds of thousands of Palestinians, who became refugees.

-Two decades after Israel seized the West Bank, including East Jerusalem, and the Gaza Strip in the 1967 Middle East war, the Palestine Liberation Organisation recognized Israel and reduced its demands to a state on those territories.
+Two decades after Israel seized the West Bank, including East Jerusalem, and the Gaza Strip in the 1967 Middle East war, which it launched fearing Arab states were about to attack it, the Palestine Liberation Organization recognized Israel and reduced its demands to a state on those territories.

 In 1993, PLO leader Arafat and Israeli Prime Minister Yitzhak Rabin shook hands at the White House on a plan for Palestinian self-rule, which was never fully implemented.

-Israel has continued to expand settlements in the West Bank, although it dismantled them in the Gaza Strip, now ruled by Hamas Islamists who refuse to recognise the Jewish state.
+Israel has expanded its settlements in the West Bank, although it dismantled them in the Gaza Strip, now ruled by Hamas Islamists who refuse to recognize the Jewish state.

 Abbas accepts that negotiations are still necessary, but argues statehood will put Palestinians on a more equal footing.
-Israel sees the U.N. bid as a sinister attempt to destroy its own legitimacy.
+Israel sees the U.N. bid as an attempt to destroy its own legitimacy.

-Hamas rejected Abbas' move as "begging" for statehood.
-"States are not built upon U.N. resolutions.
-States liberate their land and establish their entities," said Ismail Haniyeh, who heads the Hamas administration in Gaza.

 (Additional reporting by Nidal Almughrabi in Gaza, Tom Perry in Ramallah, Dan Williams in Jerusalem; John Irish, Ali Sawafta, Andrew Quinn, Louis Charbonneau and Patrick Worsnip; editing by Doina Chiacu and Todd Eastham)